usnistgov/FIPS201/_FIPS201/frontend.md

 ### 4.4.4 Card Activation Device Requirements

-When the PIV Card is used with OCC data or a PIN for physical access, the input device shall be integrated with the PIV Card reader.
+When the PIV Card is used with OCC data or a PIN for physical access, the input device SHALL be integrated with the PIV Card reader.
 When the PIV Card is used with OCC data or a PIN for logical access (e.g., to authenticate to a Web site or other server), the input device is not required to be integrated with the PIV Card reader.
-If the input device is not integrated with the PIV Card reader, the OCC data or the PIN shall be transmitted securely and directly to the PIV Card for card activation.
+If the input device is not integrated with the PIV Card reader, the OCC data or the PIN SHALL be transmitted securely and directly to the PIV Card for card activation.

 The specifications for fingerprint capture devices for on-card comparison are given in [SP 800-76].